CAIDA/corsaro3/README.md

                         is set to 'file'.

   subqueuename		The name of the zeroMQ queue where the corresponding
-                        corsarotagger instance is writing tagged packets to.
+                        corsarotagger or corsarofanner instance is writing
+                        tagged packets to.
-			This MUST match the 'pubqueuename' option being used by the corsarotagger instance.
-Defaults to
+			This MUST match the 'pubqueuename' option being used by the corsarotagger or corsarofanner instance.
-			'ipc:///tmp/corsarotagger'.
+                        Defaults to 'ipc:///tmp/corsarotagger'.

   controlsocketname     The name of the zeroMQ queue to connect to when
                         sending meta-data requests to the corsarotagger
                         instance.
 This MUST match the 'controlsocketname'
                         option being used by the corsarotagger instance.
+                        A control socket MUST connect to a corsarotagger instance -- corsarofanner does not have a control socket to connect to.
                         Defaults to 'ipc:///tmp/corsarotagger-control'.

   monitorid             Set the monitor name that will appear in output file
                         names if the %N modifier is present in the template.

   threads               Set the number of threads to be created for packet
                         processing.
-Defaults to 2.
+Defaults to 4.
+If connecting to a corsarofanner instance, ensure that this matches the number of threads being used by the fanner, otherwise you will miss packets.

   interval              Specifies the distribution interval length in seconds.
                         Defaults to 60.